pylipp/sdd/README.md

 ## Installation

-Clone the directory and run the installer to install `sdd` to `~/.local`:
+Clone the directory and run the bootstrap script to install `sdd` to `~/.local`:

     git clone https://github.com/pylipp/sdd
     cd sdd
-    ./install.sh
+    ./bootstrap.sh

 You can specify the installation directory with the `PREFIX` environment variable:

-    PREFIX=/usr ./install.sh
+    PREFIX=/usr ./bootstrap.sh

 Please verify that the `bin` sub-directory of the installation directory is present in your `PATH`.
 You might want to append this to your shell configuration file: